JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_05/lecture.md

 	end
 	(time() - t₀) / n
 	```
 	where we add repetitions to calibrate for background processes that can step in the precise measurements (recall that your program is not allone).
 Writing the above for benchmarking is utterly boring.
-Moreover, you might want to automatically determine the number of repetitions (the shorter time the more repetitions you want), take care of compilation of your function, you might want to have more informative output, for example median, mean, and maximum time of execution, information about number of allocation, time spent in garbage collector, etc. This is in nutshell what `BenchmarkTools.jl` offers, which we consider an essential tool for anyone interesting in tuning its code.
+Moreover, you might want to automatically determine the number of repetitions (the shorter time the more repetitions you want), take care of compilation of the function outside measured loop, you might want to have more informative output, for example median, mean, and maximum time of execution, information about number of allocation, time spent in garbage collector, etc. This is in nutshell what `BenchmarkTools.jl` offers, which we consider an essential tool for anyone interesting in tuning its code.

 We will using macro `@benchmark` from `BenchmarkTools.jl` to observe the speedup we will get between `g` and `g2`.